 Salicylic acid plays a central role in the pharmaceutical industry, notably as a precursor to aspirin (acetylsalicylic acid), but also as an active ingredient in many dermatological treatments.
 Its anti-inflammatory, antiseptic, and keratolytic properties make it a key ingredient in topical and oral medications.

-Due to its analgesic, antipyretic and anti-inflammatory properties , aspirin is used to treat:
+Thanks to its analgesic, antipyretic, and anti-inflammatory properties , aspirin is used to treat:

 - Mild to moderate pain ( headaches, muscle and joint pain).